Cathodeo/xmonka/README.md

 WIP project, started around 05/06/24

+Note: The dependencies are added to the mix.exs file, but not included on the repo.
+Kindly fetch them before compiling the mix project

 The purpose of this project is to implement an online Trading Cards game to learn how to implement a stateful web application using the BEAM virtual machine (Elixir), that support concurrent games taking place